Skip to content

 Configure Settings

-Here we are going to enable an option under the “Client Interface” where we have the “Display additional text to clients when they need to perform an action, Suppress all notifications, Suppresses reboot notifications and Enable headless UI mode”.
+Here, we are going to enable an option under the “Client Interface,” introducing the ability to display additional text to clients when they need to act.
+Additionally, the option allows you to suppress all notifications, suppress reboot notifications, and enable headless UI mode.”

 Client Interface

-To enable the display of additional text to clients when they need to perform an action policy, do the following:
+To enable the display of additional text to clients when they need to perform an action policy, you can follow these steps:

 Display-text-to-clients